Ask the Experts

 Cleaning Military Circuit Boards Contaminated with Sand

 We are repairing military electronic equipment that has been in the field.
-The circuit boards are contaminated with sand, dirt, grime, sometimes oils, etc. The boards had been conformal coated with acrylic and urethane coatings.
+The circuit boards are contaminated with sand, dirt, grime, sometimes oils, etc. in 60 days.
+This line does

 We were considering processing the boards through an aqueous spray cleaner, but have not found a detergent that is compatible with the acrylic coating and can be used in high pressure spray equipment.
 Any ideas on the best way to clean these boards, especially the removal of sand, without removing the conformal coating.